Ashoka's policy of Dhamma: Religious conditions of the Mauryan empire

 The Brahmanical hold over society, assiduously built through the later Vedic period, was coming under increasing attack.
 The privileges of the priests, the rigidity of the caste system and the elaborate rituals were being questioned.
 The lower orders among the four castes began to favour new sects.
 The Vaishyas, who were technically included in the higher social category, were treated as inferior to both Brahmans and Kshatriya.
 The opposition of the commercial class to Brahmanism was to give a fillip to the other sects of the society.
 Buddhism began as schismatic movement from the mainstream outlook of Brahmanism.
-Its basic tenet was an emphasis on misery and advocacy of the Middle Path.
+Its basic tenet was an emphasis on misery and advocacy of the Middle Way.
 It was a set of ethical principles.
 Buddhism opposed the dominance of the Brahmans and the concept of sacrifices and rituals.
 It thus appealed to lower social orders and to emerging social classes.
 The human approach to relations in society preached by Buddhism further attracted different sections to itself.